MichaIng/DietPi-Docs/docs/software/cloud.md

     - Username = `admin`
     - Password = <your global password\>

     If you may want to configure your ownCloud from command line via `occ` command see the [ownCloud admin manual](https://doc.owncloud.org/server/10.5/admin_manual/configuration/server/occ_command.html).

-    We added a shortcut to the otherwise necessary `sudo -u www-data php /var/www/owncloud/occ`: Just use `occ` followed by the desired command inside your terminal.
+    To simplify this configuration, DietPi has added a shortcut to the otherwise necessary `sudo -u www-data php /var/www/owncloud/occ`.
+    Just use inside your terminal:

+    ```
+    occ [followed by the desired command]
+    ```

 === "Update ownCloud to the latest version"